the hetet whānau

 Empty space, drag to resize

-A grandson of Rangimarie Hetet, Rangi is the matua and co-founder of the Hetet School of Māori Art.
+A grandson of Rangimarie Hetet, Rangi was the matua and co-founder of the Hetet School of Māori Art.

 At the age of 17, Rangi was taken out of school by elders of his mother's people, Ngāti Tuwharetoa, to become a carver to help carve the meeting house Tapeka for Chief Te HeuHeu in Waihi at Lake Taupo.